mattiasu96/CodingToolsProject/README.md

+## Further development
+- Implement and test the software on a tablet, the starting idea was to use it with a touch screen tablet.
+It hasn't been implemented yet since i do not own a tablet.

+- Solve the connection problems with the Arduino.
+Try to find a possible way to automatically connect the browser to the arduino input data without running a local server.
+If not possible, migrate the whole application to a desktop one with it's own installer.

+- Include many different sounds (at the moment there's only a simple sinusoidal generator) and add the possibility to change them

+- Improve the hardware pad performance by adding more copper plates and move to a more powerful device that the arduino.

 NB2: the wobbling has a normalization based on a slider that goes from 1 to 200, so i have to convert those values into frequencies.
 Keep that in mind for developing and future development of the physical pad with arduino (i'll have to normalize the value on the X and Y axis).